-California Venues Grant - For taxable years beginning on or after September 1, 2020, and before January 1, 2030, California law allows an exclusion from gross income for grant allocations received by a taxpayer pursuant to the California Venues Grant Program that is administered by the Office of Small Business Advocate (CalOSBA).
-For more information, see R&TC Section 17158 and Schedule CA (540NR) specific line instructions in Part II, Section B, line 8z.
+Interagency Council on Homelessness Payment Exclusion - For taxable years beginning on or after January 1, 2023, California law allows an exclusion from gross income for payments received pursuant to the California Welfare and Institutions Code Section 8257 by members of the Interagency Council on Homelessness, its advisory committee, or its working groups who are or have been homeless.
+For more information, see Schedule CA (540NR) specific line instructions in Part II, Section B, line 8z and R&TC Section 17131.13.